kentcdodds/cross-env/.github/PULL_REQUEST_TEMPLATE.md

 <!--
 Thanks for your interest in the project.
-I appreciate bugs filed and PRs submitted!
+Bugs filed and PRs submitted are appreciated!

 Please make sure that you are familiar with and follow the Code of Conduct for this project (found in the CODE_OF_CONDUCT.md file).